Golf Bag Zipper Problems

-I’ve been getting an influx of emails, lately, asking if the FixnZip® can repair broken zippers on golf bags and golf carts.
+I’ve been getting an influx of emails, lately, asking if the FixnZip® will work for a golf bag zipper repair and for golf carts.
 One guy even told me that a squirrel attacked his bag and broke the zipper slider.
 I googled it, and apparently squirrel vandalism is a legitimate issue for the golfing community (which is hilarious, until an angry squirrel ruins your $200 bag).
 Now I’ve never been the victim of squirrel vandalism, but I did have a zipper slider break on my Srixon golf bag.
 Here’s what happened to me, and what I did to fix it.